ISSN 0256-0100 printed version

 Scope and Policy

-The South African Journal of Education (SAJE) publishes original research articles reporting on research that fulfils the criteria of a generally accepted research paradigm; review articles, intended for the professional scientist and which critically evaluate the research done in a specific field in education; book reviews, i.e. concise evaluations of books that have recently appeared; and letters in which criticism is given of articles that appeared in this Journal.
+The South African Journal of Education (SAJE) publishes original research articles reporting on research that fulfils the criteria of a generally accepted research paradigm; review articles, intended for the professional scientist and which critically evaluate the research done in a specific field in education; and letters in which criticism is given of articles that appeared in this Journal.
+Research articles of localised content, i.e. of interest only to specific areas or specialists and which would not appeal to the broader readership of the Journal, should preferably not be submitted.

-Indicate the relevance of the study for education research where the education system is characterised by transformation, and/or an emerging economy/development state, and/or scarce resources.
+Authors should indicate the relevance of the study for education research when submitting manuscripts, where the education system is characterised by transformation, and/or an emerging economy/development state, and/or scarce resources.
+In addition a brief narrative account/description of ethical issues should be included in all articles that report on empirical findings.

-Authors bear full responsibility for the accuracy and recency of the factual content of their contributions.
+Authors bear full responsibility for the accuracy of the factual content of their contributions.
 A signed declaration in respect of originality must accompany each manuscript.
-On submission of the manuscript, the author(s) must present a written undertaking that the article has not been published or is not being presented for publication elsewhere.
+On submission of the manuscript, the author(s) must also present a written undertaking that the article has not been published or is not being presented for publication elsewhere.

 Plagiarism and redundancy/self–plagiarism will be dealt with as follows:

-2. In cases of major concern, authors will be denied the privilege of publishing the relevant paper in the South African Journal of Education.
+• In cases of major concern, authors will be denied the privilege of publishing the relevant paper in the South African Journal of Education.

-The author(s) must ensure that the language in the manuscript is suitably edited and the name and address of the language editor must be supplied.
+Author(s) must furthermore ensure that the language in the manuscript is professionally edited.
+Upon submission, the name and address of the language editor must be provided.
+Copyright of all published material remains vested in the Education Association of South Africa (EASA).

 Article Processing Charges (APCs)